 Things moved slowly for years, but moved nonetheless.
 I was working with another animation Director, Adam Parish King and a few writers at the time.
 But it was about two years ago that things really moved along.
 Guillermo wasn't happy with the treatments that he read.
 He didn't feel that they captured the true nature of the book.
 And after meeting with him, I agreed.
 He brought on a writer, Matthew Robbins, whom he has worked with before.
-This ended up being the wedge that got us back on track.
+This ended up being the push that got us back on track.

 In the spring of 2010, three things happened.
 First, I went to New Zealand to work with GDT and Matthew on the treatment.
 This was a rough week, but after a few days of pounding out ideas, we created a springboard for the script.
 Secondly, I was teamed up with an experienced animation director, who would direct along side me.
 This was Mark Gustafson who worked on Fantastic Mr. Fox.
 The two of us got along great (for a couple of cynical old bats) and shared a cohesive vision.
 Third (and most importantly) we received a development deal from French Studio, Pathe.